 - Click System Restore button.

-Check for Driver Conflicts
+Check For Driver Conflicts

 - Click the View menu, choose Show hidden devices.

-Fix System Files
+Fix System File Corruption

 - Insert Microsoft Windows installation DVD-ROM in your drive.